russtrUA/currency-bot/README.md

 # Amazing Currency Rate Bot

-This repository contains the implementation of a Telegram bot that provides currency exchange rates from various banks.
+This repository contains the implementation of a Telegram bot that provides real-time currency exchange rates from various banks.
+It allows users to interact with the bot through a conversational interface, enabling them to customize settings and receive notifications based on their preferences.
+The core features of the bot include:

+- **Real-Time Currency Rates**: Fetches and displays the latest exchange rates from multiple banks.
+- **User Customization**: Allows users to customize their settings, including preferred currencies and notification times.
+- **Notifications**: Sends timely notifications to users based on their settings.
+- **Scalability**: Designed to be easily extendable for adding new banks or currencies.

 ## Table of Contents